HitomaruKonpaku/twspace-crawler/INSTALLATION.md

   TWITTER_AUTH_TOKEN=
   ```

-  - You need to space 1 of them for better Spaces look up
+  - You need to set 1 of them for better Spaces look up

   - `TWITTER_AUTHORIZATION`